 The industry uses vocational qualifications (NVQs in England and Wales, SVQs in Scotland) as the benchmark standard for people to show their competence in an occupation.
 These qualifications ensure individuals have reached the standard needed to apply for their Industry Competency Card.

-If you want to demonstrate you are skilled in a certain occupation in construction, then these card schemes prove that you have the right skills and training for construction jobs.
-Earning one of these shows that you are able to competently perform the role or task identified on the card and will open doors for you across the sector.
+Card schemes prove that you have the right skills and training in a particular area of construction.
 The Construction Skills Certification Scheme (CSCS) is the most well-known of these, but others are available.